Sobs of relief as guilty verdict returned in Kopu murder trial

 The jury deliberated for just three hours before returning a unanimous verdict in the High Court at Hamilton after a five-week trial.

-Before the verdict was delievered Justice Melanie Harland cautioned those in the public gallery, saying any outbursts needed to be taken outside.
+Before the verdict was delivered Justice Melanie Harland cautioned those in the public gallery, saying any outbursts needed to be taken outside.

 He showed little emotion as the verdict was read out and has now been remanded in custody for sentencing next month.